The 3 Best Ways on How to Get to Cozumel From Playa del Carmen Explained by a Local Expert

 Here’s the Winjet ferry schedule as of January 2022:

 Ultramar costs a little more and has slightly nicer facilities (but it’s still a ferry, not a luxury cruise).
 A one-way ticket for an adult costs $250 MXN, and a round-trip ticket costs $500 MXN.
-There is also an option to purchase a first-class ferry ticket for $300 MXN ($600 MXN return), but it isn’t clear on their website what perks a first-class ticket includes.

 Here’s the Ultramar ferry schedule as of January 2022:

-Both ferries offer both indoor and outdoor seating.
+Both ferries offer indoor and outdoor seating.
 Grab a seat on the top deck if you want to enjoy the ocean views.
 Often there is live music up there during the journey, so it can be a fun scene.

 There are restrooms on board, so there is no need to worry about bathroom breaks.